minzikimi/cinehub/README.md

 # TV Series App

-TV series app built with React, React Query, Framer Motion, and the TMDb API.
-It lets users browse TV shows, view details in a modal, and interact with smooth animations.
-Data is fetched efficiently using React Query.
+A TV Series App built with React, React Query, Framer Motion, and the TMDb API.
+It allows users to browse TV shows across three categories: Now Playing, Popular, and Top Rated.
+Users can view show details in a modal, with smooth animations for a dynamic, interactive experience.
+Data is fetched efficiently using React Query to ensure fast and seamless browsing.